BastianTeufel-GTR/gtr-faq-quartz/content/ProfDia(F) Fanuc/Common Setup Issues.md

 ### Q: The wire does not start probing the mandrel, it moves to the opposite direction or directly to the circumference of the mandrel

 A: The Parameter "Ignore G70, G71, G72" is not properly set.
-Please check the [[Prerequisites]]
+Please check the [[content/ProfDia(F) Fanuc/Prerequisites]]

 ### Q: I have issues with the conductivity